How to Create a Website like Etsy and Become the Best Artisan Platform on the Market

 3) Subscription

 More than half of Etsy’s revenue comes from extra services they offer to sellers like help with starting, scaling, and managing sellers' shops.
-In 2018, they created the ‘Plus’ package for $10/month and a ‘Premium’ package is planned for 2019.
+In 2018, they created the ‘Plus’ package for $10/month.

 Competitive Landscape